Hashtag Web3 Logo

 Major bridges show the diversity:

-Stargate: LayerZero-based bridge, introduced April 2023, emphasis on security and cross-chain composability.
+• Stargate: LayerZero-based bridge, introduced with emphasis on security and cross-chain composability.

-Arbitrum/Polygon/Optimism Native Bridges: Leverage underlying chain security, generally considered safer.
+• Arbitrum/Polygon/Optimism Native Bridges: Use underlying chain security, generally considered safer.

-The variety of models and repeated hacks suggest bridge security remains unsolved problem.
+The variety of models and repeated hacks suggest bridge security remains an unsolved problem.

 Bridge Trade-offs

-Fast but Risky: Optimistic bridges with fast finality but potential for fraud that takes time to detect/challenge.
+• Fast but Risky: Optimistic bridges with fast finality but potential for fraud that takes time to detect or challenge.

 Bridge Risks for Users